epigen/unsupervised_analysis/README.md

 ## Dimensionality Reduction
 > _"High-dimensional spaces are where intuition goes to die and dimensionality reduction becomes the antidote to the curse of dimensionality."_ from Anonymous
-- Principal Component Anlaysis (PCA) keeping all components (.pickle and .CSV)
+- Principal Component Anlaysis (PCA) using [scikit-learn](https://scikit-learn.org) (.pickle and .CSV)
+  - Supporting two configurations that greatly influence performance: [n_components] and [svd_solver] as described in the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
   - diagnostics (.PNG):
       - variance: scree-plot and cumulative explained variance-plot of all and top 10% principal components
       - pairs: sequential pair-wise PCs for up to 10 PCs using scatter- and density-plots colored by [metadata_of_interest]